Privacy and Reporting Policy

 - exchanging personal information with another credit provider who is named in an application for credit or in a credit report issued by a credit reporting body, or a credit provider who proposes to provide credit to an applicant, principally for (but not limited to) the following purposes:

-Ampol discloses credit-related personal information to third parties in the circumstances and for the purposes described above, including to credit reporting bodies.
-Credit reporting bodies may include credit-related personal information in reports provided to credit providers to assist them to assess an individual's credit worthiness.
+Ampol discloses credit-related personal information to third parties in the circumstances and for the purposes described in the section above, including to the following credit reporting body Ampol uses:

-To obtain a copy of your credit file held by Veda Advantage, or to view a copy of Veda Advantage's policy about the management of credit-related personal information, please visit www.mycreditfile.com.au
+To obtain a copy of your credit file held by Equifax, or to view a copy of Equifax’ policy about the management of credit-related personal information, please visit www.mycreditfile.com.au.

-(a) Opting out of direct marketing pre-screenings - a credit reporting body may use your credit-related personal information to assist a credit provider to market to you by pre-screening you for direct marketing by the credit provider.
-You have the right under the Privacy Act to request a credit reporting body to exclude you from such a direct marketing pre-screening by contacting that credit reporting body.
+- Opting out of pre-screening: Under the Privacy Act, a credit reporting body may use your credit-related personal information to assist a credit provider to market to you by pre-screening you for direct marketing by the credit provider.
+You have a right to request a credit reporting body to exclude you from such a direct marketing pre-screening by contacting that credit reporting body.

-(b) If you are a victim of fraud - if you reasonably believe you have been, or are likely to be, a victim of fraud (including identity fraud), you have a right to request a credit reporting body not to use or disclose any credit-related personal information held by that body about you for a minimum of 21 days (referred to as a "ban period").
-Ampol reserves the right to delay or refuse any application for credit where it reasonably believes it requires credit-related personal information about an individual but is unable to obtain such information because a ban period is in effect for that individual.
+- Suspicion of fraud: If you reasonably believe you have been, or are likely to be, a victim of fraud (including identity fraud), you have a right to request a credit reporting body not to use or disclose any credit-related personal information held by that body about you for a minimum of 21 days (referred to as a "ban period").
+Ampol reserves the right to delay or refuse any application for credit where it reasonably believes it requires credit-related personal information about an individual, but is unable to obtain such information because a ban period is in effect for that individual.

 PART III - PROTECTION, ACCESS, CORRECTION AND COMPLAINTS

-- locking personal information in cabinets and only giving access to those employees who have a need to use it; and
+- locking personal information in cabinets and only giving access to those employees who have a need to use it

 - using other access control measures such as keyed access, security alarms and surveillance cameras to deter and detect unauthorised access.